Italian Somaliland: The Banadir resistance

 During 1896 and 1897, the Somalis had shown signs of revolt with the annihilation of the Cecchi expedition (November 27, 1896) and the assassination of Italian resident Giacomo Trevis.
 The rebellion led primarily by the powerful pro-slavery clan of the Bimaal following the contrast made by the Colonial Benadir Company against the slave trade, led to the total failure of the "pacification" policy designed in Rome.

 In the 1890s, Italian-occupied Marka was the centre of the Bimal culture.
 This sparked the beginning of conflict and a chain of attacks against the Italians by the Bimaal, Wa’daan, Geledi, and various other Somali clans. under the leadership of Sheikh Abdi Gafle and Ma’alin Mursal Abdi Yusuf, two prominent local Islamic teachers in Marka from the Bimal clan.
 These clans harboring a strong anti-colonist sentiment would represent the core of the initial Somali resistance against Italian colonialism.

 In 1905, Italian successes at Bula-Iach (19 June), Gilib (26 August) and Mellet (14 October) forced a part of the Bimals to submit, but others continued to resist.
 In February 1907, a large meeting of Bimaal warriors was held in Moialo, near Merca.
 Italian forces, led by lieutenant Streva, marched against them and set Moialo ablaze.
 An Italian column, forming a square, was attacked by approximately 2,500 Bimaals.
 The resulting battle of Danane (10 February 1907) ended with an Italian victory.
 Italian officer Presenti was wounded in action.
 More than 100 Bimaals were killed and even more were wounded.
-Shekh Abdi Abiker retreated beyond the Shabelle into the territory of the Intera, where he later sent 100 men and 40 camels to the Mullah to obtain more weapons.
+Shekh Abdi Abiker retreated beyond the Shebelle River into the territory of the Intera, where he later sent 100 men and 40 camels to the Mullah to obtain more weapons.

 Hostilities resumed in 1908.
 Italians under Captain Vitali won the battles of Dongab (2 March), Gilib (400 Bimaal casualties) and Mellet (7 march), while Italian ships bombarded various localities, but hundreds of Bimaals blockaded Merca again.
 The block came to an end with the expedition led by major Di Giorgio, who defeated a Dervish-Bimal coalition in two battles at Mellet (11-12 July, over 1000 casualties) and the Wa'daan at Merere (30 August), where rebel ships were sunk.
 Thus, Afgoy was occupied by the Italians (3 September).
 Shortly after, however, Bimaals destroyed the villages of Res and Curare, threatening Afgoy.
 The troops of Di Giorgio crossed the river and, forming a square, defeated a Bimaal assault in a forest at Hararei (25 September; 80 Bimals and 4 Askaris died in the battle).
 The rebel centre of Balàd was destroyed.
 The area was pacified with a final campaign by major Rossi, who, once again leading a square formation, defeated 1,000 Dervishes in the battles of Bulàlo (22 November) and Sengagle (27 November).
 As a result of these campaigns, Italian Somaliland was expanded to include Afgoy, Maregh, Barire, Mellèt, Danane and Balàd.
-For the first time, the entirety of the low Shabelle region was under Italian control.
+For the first time, the entirety of the Lower Shabelle region was under Italian control.